Residency / MERITA

 The four objectives of Merita:

-• Promoting the production and diffusion of chamber music in
+• Promoting chamber music in Europe through special projects

-• Improving training and development of capabilities of emerging
+• Improving and developing careers of young emerging string quartets

-thus creating new job opportunities for young musicians.
+• Innovating the chamber music industry and creating new job opportunities for young musicians

-• Promote a sustainable business model that unites emerging
+• Promoting a sustainable business model that unites emerging

 chamber music artists, audiences, and cultural heritage, fostering